CSS Viewport Units: A Quick Start — SitePoint

-Thank you to Dave Maxwell and Ralph Masonfor having reviewed this article.

-It has been a few years since viewport units were first introduced in CSS.
-They are truly responsive length units in the sense that their value changes every time the browser resizes.
-If you have heard about these units before but never learned about them in detail, this article can help you out.
+It’s been a few years since viewport units were first introduced in CSS.
+They’re truly “responsive length units” in the sense that their value changes every time the browser resizes.
+If you’ve heard about these units before but never learned about them in detail, this article can help you out.

 The Units and Their Meaning

-There are four viewport based units in CSS.
+There are four viewport-based units in CSS.
 These are

 vh,